elhamod/NeuroVisualizer/README.md

-We will talk about stuff..

-paper link: ____
-data link: ____
+# Neuro-Visualizer: An Auto-encoder-based Loss Landscape Visualization Method

+## Important links:

+- Input model data:
+- Trained Neuro-Visualizers and results:
+- Other important auxiliary data:

-To run an experiment:
+## How to run an experiment

-- git clone ...
-- extract data inside AE directory.
+- `git clone` this repo.
-- pip install requirements.txt
+- `pip install requirements.txt`
-- run the bash file in scripts
+- Extract the zip files above inside your repository.
+- `bash scripts\*.sh` for the experiment of interest.